Dale Lightfoot (geographer)

 Dale R. Lightfoot is an American geographer, academic and researcher.
 He is Professor Emeritus of Geography and a former Fulbright Program Advisor at Oklahoma State University.

 Lightfoot has authored more than 50 publications.
 His research interests include resource management, cultural ecology, and historical water systems in North Africa, the Middle East, and Central Asia.
-Since 1992 he has conducted country-wide surveys of qanats in Morocco, Tunisia, Spain, Germany, Czech Republic, Cyprus, Syria, Jordan, Iraq, Yemen, and Uzbekistan.
+Since 1992, he has conducted country-wide surveys of qanats in Morocco, Tunisia, Spain, Germany, the Czech Republic, Cyprus, Syria, Jordan, Iraq, Yemen, and Uzbekistan.

 Education

 Lightfoot received his Master’s Degree in Geography from Oklahoma State University in 1986.
 He then enrolled in the University of Colorado and earned his Doctoral degree in Geography in 1990.

 Career

 Following his Doctoral degree, Lightfoot started his academic career as Assistant Professor at Old Dominion University from 1990 to 1994 and taught several courses including Cultural Geography, Environmental Issues, Computer Cartography, and North America.
 In fall 1994, he joined Oklahoma State University as Assistant Professor of Geography, and was promoted to Associate Professor in 1996, and to Professor in 2001.
 While at OSU he taught International Resource Management, Geography of the Middle East, Geography of Africa, Political Geography and World Regional Geography, among others.
 He retired in 2021, becoming Professor Emeritus at Oklahoma State University.
 During his tenure at Oklahoma State University, he also held an administrative appointment as Head of the Department of Geography from 2000 to 2017.